falkr/teampy/docs/setup.md

 ## Readiness Assurance Tests (RATs)

 Each RAT is stored in a separate folder, containing several files for each of them.

+## SMTP Settings

+If you want to send the results of each RAT to your students, you need to configure a file with the SMTP settings of your email server.
+You can check the settings of your local email client (if it uses SMTP), or contact your IT support.

+The file should look like this, obviously with the values changed to your settings:

+    from: kraemer@ntnu.no
+    smtp: smtp.ansatt.ntnu.no
+    port: 587

+## Backups

+Teampy is written to be careful with your data.
+It distinguishes between files that are written by you, and files it generates.
+Still, backing up data is good practice anyway.
+Please always keep regular backups of your data.
+The files Teampy uses are relatively small even for large courses, so that you also can keep several backups over time.